 All I can say is, swing on in and see for yourself.
 This does an adventurous icon proud.

 My Rating: A-

-I read that George Lucas planned on producing up to sixty hour-long episodes of the show and that it would've covered Indy's adventures up to when he reached the age of twenty-four.
+I read that George Lucas planned on producing up to seventy hour-long episodes of the show and that it would've covered Indy's adventures up to when he reached the age of twenty-four.
 Unfortunately, the highs of its budget and the lows of its ratings sliced it down to over thirty-five hour-long episodes, including those that made their entrance as halves of the feature-length episodes.
 One of those episodes, Jerusalem, June 1909, would even have involved Indy meeting Abner Ravenwood, who was seeking the Lost Ark, long before Indy would've eventually done the same with Marion Ravenwood in Raiders of the Lost Ark.
 It's a shame this show didn't have a chance to last as long as it could've, and it's especially a shame that this particular episode never made it into fruition.
 This could've introduced elements that would've guaranteed direct call-forwards to the original film series, just like Indy's relationship with his father.
 Who knows how this show could've ended up had it went on for as long as Lucas intended.